 - Prepare for the Unexpected – Deer standing in the road will often double back to the roadside, or fall down due to sharp hooves or when walking on surfaces that provide poor traction.

 - Alert the Deer – When deer are in the road and other vehicles are not close behind, slow down, flash the headlights and honk the horn in short bursts.
 When deer are traveling along the roadside, use emergency flashers as a way to alert other motorists and prepare to stop safely if the animal moves toward the road.

-When involved in a car accident involving a collision with an animal, it is essential to get off the road, and make a call to local law enforcement.
-It is essential to turn on the car’s emergency flashing lights and place flares around the animal if it is in the road, as a way to warn other motorists.
-Never touch the wounded animal – it could become agitated and feel compelled to attack even if injured.Don’t Talk To An Insurance Company About An Accident With A Deer or Other Animal Until You Speak To A Car Accident Attorney
+When involved in a car accident involving a collision with an animal, it is essential to get off the road to call the local law enforcement.
+It is essential to turn on the vehicle’s emergency flashing lights and place flares around the animal if it is on the road, as a way to warn other motorists.
+Never touch the wounded animal because it could become agitated and feel compelled to attack even if injured.

 It is not uncommon for auto insurance companies to delay or deny claims made by drivers or passengers injured in collisions with animals.
-Our law firm has successfully prosecuted these cases and knows what it take to win.
+Our law firm has successfully resolved these cases and knows what it takes to win.
 Call us before you speak to an insurance company representative so you are prepared and aware of the applicable laws for these unique type of motor vehicle cases.
 Call us at (888) 424-5757 or fill out our online contact form, for a free consultation and evaluation of your claim.